 Top historic attractions along Mass Ave are the Athenaeum (Das Deutsche Haus), the Old National Centre and St. Mary’s Catholic Church.

 For a bit of fun in Indianapolis, visitors should check out the district’s numerous theaters, restaurants, art galleries and boutique shops.
-Travelers looking for other fun things to do downtown Indianapolis at night can create a pub crawl down Mass Ave.
+Those looking for other fun things to do in Indianapolis at night can create a pub crawl down Mass Ave.

 Scottish immigrants were the first to build homes in the area, but German settlers moved in during the mid-1800s and the neighborhood was dubbed Germantown.

-The most famous house in the neighborhood is the James Whitcomb Riley House, and is now a museum.
-The renowned poet – known for his children’s poetry, like Little Orphan Annie and The Raggedy Man – lived in the house in the last years of his life.
+The most famous home in the area is the James Whitcomb Riley House, and is now a museum.
+The renowned poet – known for Little Orphan Annie and The Raggedy Man – lived in the house in the last years of his life.

-Pro Tip: While in the neighborhood, take a break from sightseeing in Indianapolis and pop into the St. Joseph Brewery, a fantastic brewpub which operates out of a Catholic church that was built in 1879.
-Try the Confessional IPA and the German Sausage Sampler!
+Pro Tip: While in the neighborhood, take a break from sightseeing in Indianapolis and pop into the St. Joseph Brewery.
+The fantastic brewpub operates out of a Catholic church that was built in 1879.
+Try the Confessional IPA and German Sausage Sampler!

 Fletcher Place is a historic district that was established in the late 1800s as one of Indy’s more diverse working-class neighborhoods.

-Pro Tip: The main thoroughfare through Fletcher Place is the diagonal Virginia Avenue – and it is often referred to as ‘Indy’s Best Angle.’
+Fun Fact: The main thoroughfare through Fletcher Place is the diagonal Virginia Avenue.
+It is often referred to as ‘Indy’s Best Angle.’

 Top Fact: Late-night talk show icon, David Letterman, was raised in the Broad Ripple neighborhood.